rwunsch/shelly-bulk-control/documentation/Next_Steps.md

 # Next Steps for Shelly Bulk Control

-The Shelly Bulk Control project has successfully implemented core features including Device Discovery, Device Grouping, Group Operations, Device Capabilities, and Parameter Mapping.
+The Shelly Bulk Control project has successfully implemented core features including Device Discovery, Device Grouping, Group Operations, Device Capabilities, Parameter Mapping, and API Service.
 Building on these foundations, here are the recommended next steps:

 ## 1. Parameter Management Implementation (In Progress)